Okitipupa

-Okitipupa is in Nigeria and part of the Ikale-speaking nation in Ondo State.
-Okitipupa Government headquarter is located in Okitipupa Major town with a university, Olusegun Agagu University of Science and Technology (OAUSTECH) which commenced academic sessions in 2010–11.
+Okitipupa is a town in Ondo State, and the headquarters of the Okitipupa Local Government Area which carries its name.
+Okitipupa is a part of the Ikale-speaking nation in Ondo State.
+Major town with a university, Olusegun Agagu University of Science and Technology (OAUSTECH) which commenced academic sessions in 2010–11.

-Ìkálè or Old Ìkálè is part of the Yoruba tribe of Ondo state in Nigeria which was originally Ikaleland and combination of the present Okitipupa Local Government and Irele Local Government before the two local governments were split into two namely: Ìrèlè local government and Okitipupa local government.
+Ìkálè or Old Ìkálè is part of the Yoruba tribe of Ondo state in Nigeria which was originally Ikaleland and combination of the present Okitipupa Local Government Irele Local Government odigbo Local Government and part of Ogun waterside Local Government before the two local governments were split into two namely: Ìrèlè local government and Okitipupa local government Oba of Abodi of IKALE LAND is their paramount ruler.